Band-Passes and Long Virtual Knot Concordance: The Band-Pass Invariant

-Recall the definitions of $v_{2,1}$ and $v_{2,2}$.
+Two long virtual knots will be said to be \emph{band-pass equivalent} if they are related by a finite sequence of extended Reidemeister moves and band-pass moves (see Figure \ref{fig_band_pass}).
+Here we will prove that, contrary to the classical case, the virtual knot concordance relation is not a subset of the band-pass relation.
+To do this, it is necessary to find a band-pass invariant that is not a concordance invariant.
+It will be shown that a simple modification of the Arf invariant satisfies this criterion.
+We begin by reviewing the definition of the Arf invariant of a classical knot in terms of the degree two Goussarov-Polyak-Viro finite-type invariants $v_{2,1}$ and $v_{2,2}$ (see \cite{GPV}).

 Let $D_{K}$ be a Gauss diagram of a long virtual knot $K$.
-A subdiagram $D'$ of $D_K$ is a diagram whose arrows are a subset of the the arrows of $D_K$.
+A \emph{subdiagram} $D'$ of $D_K$ is a diagram whose arrows are a subset of the arrows of $D_K$.
 If $D'$ is a subdiagram of $D_K$ we write $D'<D_K$.
 Define a formal sum of diagrams: